petersuhm/adventure/README.md

 ## Event Emitter

-The event emitter in Adventure is build on top of the [Event](http://event.thephpleague.com/2.0/) package from the PHP League.
+The event emitter in Adventure is built on top of the [Event](http://event.thephpleague.com/2.0/) package from the PHP League.
 It wraps the WordPress action API.

 ```php